bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach loops through the array and will allow changes to be made.
+Map does not change the array it gives a whole new array;

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function returns a value.
+A method can contain a function.
+A method is almost like a functin but is inside of an object.

-3. What is closure?
+3. What is closure? an inner functin that has access to outer variables within scope.
+You can inherit down but not up meaning a child can inherit from its parent but not the opposite.

 4. Describe the four rules of the 'this' keyword.
+If a function is contained in global scope, the value of this inside of the function will be the window object.
+2. If a funciton is called by a dot, the object to the left of the dot is "this.
+3. When a constructor function is used, "this" refers to the specific instance of the object that is being made and returned by the constructor function.
+4. when call or appy method is used "this is defined;

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call the stuff from the parent class.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [ x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x ] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [ x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.